For iOS 16

 If you prefer to type on a Braille keyboard, like the kind found on a Perkins braille writer or Braille notetaker, you can use Braille Screen Input (BSI) on iOS to mimic the typing experience.

 To set up this feature, go to Settings > Accessibility > VoiceOver > Rotor, and select Braille Screen Input.
-Any time you want to type in Braille, turn the rotor to Braille Screen Input and if it is not already, turn your device to landscape orientation to maximize the space you have.
-This will work even if your device’s orientation is locked.
+Any time you want to type in Braille, turn the rotor to Braille Screen Input and if it is not already, turn your iPhone to landscape orientation to maximize the space you have.
+This will work even if your iPhone's orientation is locked.

-You can switch between contracted and uncontracted braille by swiping right with three fingers when in BSI, or change the braille table by going to Settings > Accessibility > VoiceOver > Braille.
-Additionally, you can change the typing echo for braille by going to Settings > Accessibility > VoiceOver > Typing > Typing Feedback, and selecting an option under the, “Braille Screen Input,” heading.
+You can switch between contracted and uncontracted braille by swiping right with three fingers when in BSI, or change the braille table in Settings > Accessibility > VoiceOver > Braille.
+Additionally, you can change the typing echo for braille by going to Settings > Accessibility > VoiceOver > Typing > Typing Feedback, and selecting an option under the “Braille Screen Input” heading.

 For more detailed information on how to use this feature, check out this guide to Braille Screen Input on iOS.

 No matter how easy it can be to type on a touch screen once you get the hang of it, there may be situations where the use of a tactile Qwerty keyboard is preferred.
 For me, if I’m writing a large block of text quickly, I much prefer typing on tactile buttons to any of the software keyboard methods.

-Keyboards can be paired with your device via Bluetooth, and VoiceOver supports basic navigation with keyboard shortcuts.
+Keyboards can be paired with your iPhone via Bluetooth, and VoiceOver supports basic navigation with keyboard shortcuts.
 If you’ve used macOS, these commands will feel very familiar to you.

-Other VoiceOver keyboard commands can be practiced by pressing VO K to access VoiceOver help, and many third-party apps include their own keyboard shortcuts, many of which are similar to those on macOS.
+Other VoiceOver keyboard commands can be practiced by pressing VO K to access VoiceOver help, and many apps include their own keyboard shortcuts, many of which are similar to those on macOS.
 For more detailed information on using a hardware keyboard on iOS, check out the guide “Don't Touch it, Type it!
 A VoiceOver User's Guide to Using a Bluetooth Keyboard.”

 In addition to spoken feedback, VoiceOver on iOS supports a wide variety of refreshable braille displays.
-Braille displays can be connected to your iOS device via the Lightning to USB 3 Camera Adapter, or paired and configured via Bluetooth by putting your display into its pairing mode (it is known by a variety of names) and going either to Settings > BlueTooth, or Settings > Accessibility > VoiceOver > Braille on your iOS device.
+Braille displays can be connected to your iPhone via the Lightning to USB 3 Camera Adapter, or paired and configured via Bluetooth by putting your display into its pairing mode (it is known by a variety of names) and going either to Settings > BlueTooth, or Settings > Accessibility > VoiceOver > Braille on your iPhone.
 Check your display's documentation for specific pairing instructions.

 While I am aware of iOS’s support for refreshable braille, I do not own a braille display, so cannot comment on the quality or usability of these features.
 For an introduction and overview of using refreshable braille on iOS, check out the guide “Using a Braille Display on iOS: an Introduction”, or if you prefer an audio demonstration, the AppleVis podcast episode “iFeelit: an introduction to using braille displays on iOS (the 2021 edition).”

 If you have additional questions or problems with braille on iOS, your best bet is to post to the AppleVis forum or a similar user list, or to contact Apple or the display’s manufacturer for assistance.

-When you first set up your device, you were also probably asked to train Siri to recognize your voice, which allows you to activate it without pressing any buttons by saying, “Hey Siri,” followed by your command.
-For example, if I wanted to call a contact named John, I would say, “Hey Siri call john,” and it should respond by calling that contact.
-Likewise if I wanted to text them, I would say, “Hey Siri text John,” followed by the content of my message.
+When you first set up your iPhone, you were also probably asked to train Siri to recognize your voice, which allows you to activate it without pressing any buttons by saying “Hey Siri” followed by your command.
+For example, if I wanted to call a contact named John, I would say “Hey Siri call john,” and it should respond by calling that contact.
+Likewise if I wanted to text them, I would say “Hey Siri text John,” followed by the content of my message.
 The following is a list of some other things you can say to Siri, though it is in no means comprehensive.
-Also if you have third-party apps installed, Siri can perform additional functions related to those apps if the developer has programmed support.

 - What’s the weather today?